amitkhare/angular-sqlite/README.md

         angular.module('yourApp' , ['nbSqlite'])
                .config(['nbSqliteProvider' , function(nbSqlite)
                {

-                    nbSqliteProvider.config(name , size , desc , debugMode);
+                    nbSqliteProvider.config(name , debugMode , ver , size , desc);
                }]);

     1. name - the database name
-    2. size - the size of the database by default its 5mb (5*1024*1024)
+    2. debugMode - boolean, set to true then you can see console.log output
-    3. desc - description of the database, really don't need to set it.
+    3. ver - this is important to know, if you supply "1.0" it will use native HTML5 sqlite feature.
+If you are in phonegap and use this plugin (https://github.com/brodysoft/Cordova-SQLitePlugin) it will switch to support it.
+Just pass "phonegap" as version
-    4. debugMode - boolean, set to true then you can see console.log output
+    4. size - the size of the database by default its 5mb (5*1024*1024) - this value will be ignore if you are using ver:phonegap
-    5. note, I have deliberately obmit the version parameter because it could potentially cause problem.
+    5. desc - description of the database, really don't need to set it.
+Keep it here just to be nice.
+Might remove in future reelase.

 3. Then in your controller, you will get a `$sqlite` service